 Once you’re in Queenstown, head for the hills.
 If you’re looking for a hill climb to get your stamina, and legs, ready for the mountains, the Tiki Trail or Queenstown Hill are easily accessible walks that leave directly from town and really get the legs burning if you push the pace.

 Finally, balance.
-Unsurprisingly this is also an important part of skiing and snowboarding, and you can work on your balance by jumping on a wobble board and practicing your squats, place a weight or other low object in front of you and practice
+Unsurprisingly this is also an important part of skiing and snowboarding, and you can work on your balance by jumping on a wobble board and practicing your squats - believe us, it's harder than you'd think!

 If you’re new to exercise or returning to workouts after some time, ask at the gym for some training tips from a professional trainer to make sure you’re performing all of your exercises in the right form.